HaskellChamber/Haskell-University/README.md

 *deadline: 1 week*

-Things you will learn:
+We will cover:
-1. Init new Haskell project
+1. How to init new Haskell project
 2. using the `IO` type
 3. divide project to modules